statamic/v2-hub/README.md

 ### Where are the docs?

 Right here: <http://docs.talonsbeard.com>.
-Please don't share them publically.
+Please don't share them publicly.

 ### Is the beta production ready?